Changing 125 to a Fraction: A thorough look

 Simplifying Fractions

 The process of reducing a fraction to its simplest form is called simplification.
-This involves dividing both the numerator and denominator by their greatest common divisor (GCD).
+Think about it: this involves dividing both the numerator and denominator by their greatest common divisor (GCD).
 The GCD is the largest number that divides both the numerator and the denominator without leaving a remainder.

 Since 125/1 is already in its simplest form (the GCD of 125 and 1 is 1), we can't simplify it further.
-However, let's look at an example with a different fraction:
+Even so, let's look at an example with a different fraction:

 Let's say we have the fraction 250/2.
 The GCD of 250 and 2 is 2.
 Dividing both the numerator and the denominator by 2, we get: